jjkrasnick/jjkrasnick/README.md

 ### About Me:

-- 🔭 I’m currently working on: **My Portfolio Website using Vite, JavaScript, React, Tailwind, and hosting it on GitHub!**
+- 🔭 I’m currently working on: **My Portfolio Website using Vite, JavaScript, React, Tailwind, TypeScript, and hosting it on GitHub!**

 - 🌱 I’m currently learning: **Data Science, Machine Learning, Data Structures and Algorithims!**